House of Rietmann: Origins

 The branch destined to become the most influential was that of St. Gallen.
-Around 1420, the Rietmanns moved from Rorschach to the city-republic, where Hans Rietmann, formerly Vogt of Rorschach Castle, secured citizenship in 1499.
-This lineage was known as the Vogt line.
-A second branch from Bischofszell, known as Kudermann, was naturalized in 1538.
+Around the year 1420, the Rietmanns moved from Rorschach to the city-republic.
+Initially they were closely tied to the Abbey of St. Gallen, they served the Prince Abbot as councillors, treasurers, bailiffs and received numerous fiefs.
+Later, the family obtained citizenship in 1499 through Hans Rietmann, formerly the bailiff (Vogt) of Rorschach Castle.
+This lineage became known as the Vogt line.
+A second branch from Bischofszell (citizens at least since 1420), known as Kudermann, was naturalized in 1538 and went extinct in 1837.